archer884/mass-mv/README.md

 The `o` placeholder calls for the program to insert the file's original name.
 Similar to the `n` placeholder, `ooo` will insert the first three characters of the original name.
 I don't know precisely why you would want to do this, but you can.
 That said, `o` by itself will just insert the full name.

 Templates must be enclosed in `{{}}` to be recognized.

+## Data loss

+mmv attempts to guard against data loss by refusing to move any item to the location of any other existing item.
+That said, it's not very smart at shuffling data around; it will go front to back or back to front, and if neither of those options works it will just give up.

+> Note: at no point should mmv lose any files.